 As part of ON TO 2050 engagement, CMAP has created five "Alternative Futures," each exploring macro-level economic, technology, environmental, and other trends that will shape the region in the decades to come.
-All futures considered a growing senior population and increased racial and ethnic diversity, and each considered the impacts of major trends on vulnerable populations.
-Each future features strategies for CMAP and partners to capitalize on related opportunities or to mitigate negative impacts - highlighting the role that each of the region's stakeholders has in shaping the future that we want.
-Strategies relevant to each future are emphasized across the three major sections of this report.
+Each future features a suite of strategies that CMAP and partners can undertake to capitalize on related opportunities or mitigate impacts related to trends.
+While public engagement on the five futures is still taking place, strategies relevant to each are emphasized across the three major sections of this report.
 The five futures are:

 Changed Climate.
 By 2050, our climate will differ from today's in significant ways, causing widespread flooding, extreme temperatures, and extended periods of drought.
 These impacts will strain the region's infrastructure, natural systems, and communities, disproportionately affecting our most vulnerable residents.
 Shifting habitats and agricultural zones, drought, and water supply and quality issues will also present economic and environmental challenges.
-There may also be economic growth as residents and industries from areas more severely affected by climate change move to the Chicago region.
+There may also be economic growth as residents and industries from areas more severely impacted by climate change move to the Chicago region.
 These changes will force us to rethink how infrastructure, neighborhoods, and cities are built.
-(Climate resilience strategies are highlighted in the Resilience section.)
+Climate resilience strategies are highlighted in the Resilience section.

 Walkable Communities.
 If today's trends continue, more people will want to live in walkable communities by 2050.
 To meet the demand, reinvestment will occur in many of the region's existing downtowns and commercial cores, and some communities will create new walkable, mixed-use centers.
 Residents in these areas will increasingly be able to bike, walk, and use transit and on-demand ride sharing services, leading to improved mobility and a decreased need for parking.
 But, as demand for these areas rises, affordable housing may become more scarce, particularly in communities with many amenities and good transit access.
-(Strategies supportive of fostering walkable communities are in both the Resilience and Prioritized Investment sections.)
+Strategies supportive of fostering walkable communities are in both the Resilience and Prioritized Investment sections.

 Innovative Transportation.
-In 2050, innovative transportation technologies, such as accurate real-time information, smart infrastructure, and automated vehicles, will be widely available.
-These innovations will make travel for people and goods faster and more seamless across all modes.
+In 2050, innovative transportation technologies, such as accurate real-time information, smart infrastructure, and automated vehicles, will be widely available and utilized.
+These technologies will make travel for people and goods faster and more seamless across all modes.
 Goods movement in particular may benefit from increased use of on-demand services, driverless trucks, and high-tech coordination across modes such as rail, trucking, and shipping.
-Not all residents, however, would be able to afford new transportation technologies, resulting in disparities of access.
-(Strategies related to technological advancements in transportation are included in the Prioritized Investment section.)
+However, new technologies may not be affordable to everyone, resulting in disparities of access.
+Strategies related to technological advancements in transportation are included in the Prioritized Investment section.

 Constrained Resources.
 By 2050, state and federal resources to fund infrastructure improvements and vital public services are likely to continue to stagnate or diminish.
 This will increase the financial burden on local governments, which may need to institute new tolls, taxes, and fees to make ends meet.
 In particular, low capacity communities and disinvested areas may have even more difficulty providing adequate services, infrastructure, and maintenance.
-(Strategies to strengthen municipal capacity are in the Resilience section, while strategies to increase transportation revenues at all levels are included in the Prioritized Investment section.)
+Strategies to strengthen municipal capacity are in the

+Resilience section, while strategies to increase transportation revenues at all levels are included in the Prioritized Investment section.

 Transformed Economy.
 The economy has already shifted from primarily producing goods to providing services.
 In the future, artificial intelligence, machine learning, advanced materials, automation, and digitalization will transform the goods and services we produce and how we produce them.
 Most occupations, at all skill levels, should anticipate widespread changes as technological advancements require workers to have more training to enter and stay in the workforce.
 Historically marginalized communities will continue to suffer without enhanced educational and job opportunities.
-(Strategies to provide more opportunities for upward mobility with adequate wages are included in the Inclusive Growth section.)
+Strategies to provide more opportunities for upward mobility with adequate wages are included in the Inclusive Growth section.